return to Home page

 Dignitaries from near and far (the State of Israel had sent a representative) spoke of his wisdom, courage and deeds.
 The congregation that for so long had shared their rabbi with the world sat silently.

-A boyhood friend who had also become a leader in the Zionist movement told about their days in the Herzl Zion Club, Hebrew-speaking teenagers living in New York's Lower East Side who debated the Jewish issues of the day.
+Dr. Emanuel Neumann, a boyhood friend who had also become a leader in the Zionist movement told about their days in the Herzl Zion Club, Hebrew-speaking teenagers living in New York's Lower East Side who debated the Jewish issues of the day.
 (Abba Hillel Silver - then Abe Silver - was, of course, president.)
 "Abba, Abba, my dear old friend." he said in an unsteady voice.
 The congregation stirred.

 Finally, from the bimah and the balcony, sounds of grief could be heard.